jd2rogers2/git-remote-code-along/README.md

-this is a practice lesson git remotes etc.
+this is a practice lesson on git remotes etc.